seek-oss/sku/.changeset/dull-colts-fetch.md

 #### Configure Storybook

 Sku no longer configures your [Storybook main configuration file][sb main] for you.
-You will now need to configure it yourself.
-See [`sku`'s Storybook documentation][storybook docs] for more information.

-Locate your `.storybook/main.js` file.
+To migrate to a minimal, `sku`-compatible Storybook configuration, first locate your `.storybook/main.js` file.

 ```js
 // .storybook/main.js - Old configuration